Explore health content from A to Z.

 Swelling in the abdomen

-No vaccine can prevent the spread of HCV and hepatitis C. It’s up to you to keep others safe.
+No vaccine can prevent the spread of hepatitis C.

 Cover all skin breaks and sores yourself.
 If you need help, the person treating you should wear latex gloves.